 By design, the program is interdisciplinary and integrative in nature, emphasizing the development of cultural, financial, managerial, marketing and economic understanding of the international environment.

-The cultural dimension is addressed through directed electives, which are part of the general University Studies requirement, in conjunction with a study abroad requirement.
+The cultural dimension is addressed through directed electives, which are part of the general General Education requirement, in conjunction with a study abroad requirement.
 While English is firmly established as the language of business, courses in a foreign language may be added so students completing the program will have a basic understanding of the structure of another language.
 We believe this level of instruction is consistent with the goal of promoting a deeper understanding of a non-U.S. culture.

 Graduates in International Business at Southeast are prepared for employment with companies participating in all aspects of international commerce and trade.
 Potential employers range from small businesses to large multinational corporations.